-Accru is a member firm of CPA Associates International (CPAAI) which has over 150 independent member firms globally.
-Depending on the nature of the engagement or purpose of collection, we may disclose your personal information to other CPAAI member firms or entities overseas in accordance with the Privacy Act.
+Accru is a member firm of MGI which has over 150 independent member firms globally.
+Depending on the nature of the engagement or purpose of collection, we may disclose your personal information to other MGI member firms or entities overseas in accordance with the Privacy Act.

 We may also store, process or back-up your personal information on servers that are located overseas (including through third party service providers).
 In some circumstances, Accru also uses third party service providers located overseas to carry out its functions and provide services.
 By submitting your personal data to us, you acknowledge and agree with your data being processed on Accru’s behalf by its suppliers, even in countries where the level of data protection may not be commensurate with the standard suggested by the Australian Privacy Principles.

 Accru may also use your personal information for the purpose of marketing its services.